Essential American Recordings Survey

-This survey has been compiled to commemorate the 250th anniversary of the first known secular American song, written by Francis Hopkinson (1737-1791), a signer of the Declaration of Independence.
-His song, "My Days Have Been So Wondrous Free," was composed in 1759.
-It is available on
+This survey was compiled in 2009 to commemorate the 250th anniversary of the first known secular American song in 1759, written by Francis Hopkinson (1737-1791), a signer of the Declaration of Independence.
+Hopkinson's song, "My Days Have Been So Wondrous Free," is available on this CD:

 No claim is made to include every major recording artist, prominent piece of music, or type of music.
-This is too vast an area to cover completely.
-The recordings were chosen to be represntative of American music from the 18th, 19th and 20th centuries.
+It is too vast an area to cover completely.

 patriotic music